Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises that the tool is 'most useful for premium rooms after several messages' and contrasts it with reading full message history.
-This provides clear context, though it doesn't explicitly exclude alternative scenarios.
+Explicitly says it's 'most useful for premium rooms after several messages' and contrasts with reading full message history, though it doesn't provide an exhaustive list of when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.